piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 ### 1st Level: Spellcasting

 You have learned to cast Spells through your bardic arts.
-See the _Player’s Handbook_ for the rules on spellcasting.
+See the _Player's Handbook_ for the rules on spellcasting.
 The information below details how you use those rules as a Bard.

 **Prepared Spells.** You have the following Spells prepared: Color Spray, Disguise Self, Prestidigitation, and Vicious Mockery.